Role of the Board

 In at least one executive session, the Board assesses the process and effectiveness of the Board (including opportunities for continuing education and orientation of new Directors) and considers any other matters that the Directors request.
 In an executive session of independent Directors, the Board receives the Human Resources Committee's report on the CEO's performance and compensation.

-At or prior to the Annual Meeting of Shareholders, the independent members of the Board of Directors shall elect an independent Director to serve as Presiding Director until the next Annual Meeting, or until his or her successor is elected and qualified.
-The Presiding Director shall act as liaison with the Chairman, in consultation with the other Directors.
+At or prior to the Annual Meeting of Shareholders, the independent members of the Board of Directors shall elect an independent Director to serve as Lead Director until the next Annual Meeting, or until his or her successor is elected and qualified.
+The Lead Director shall act as liaison with the Chairman, in consultation with the other Directors.
 In addition, all Directors shall have direct and complete access to the Chairman at any time as they deem necessary or appropriate.
-The Presiding Director shall chair all executive sessions of the Board and all other meetings of the Board at which the Chairman is not present.
-The Presiding Director may, in his or her discretion, call a meeting of the Board or an executive session of the Board, and shall call an executive session at the request of any other Director.
+The Lead Director shall chair all executive sessions of the Board and all other meetings of the Board at which the Chairman is not present.
+The Lead Director may, in his or her discretion, call a meeting of the Board or an executive session of the Board, and shall call an executive session at the request of any other Director.

 Verizon Communications Inc.